-AN IMPACT ASSESSMENT OF THE REVENUE BUDGET 2020/21 ON FUTURE YEARS
+AN IMPACT ASSESSMENT OF THE REVENUE BUDGET 2021/22 ON FUTURE YEARS

-- 53. The Medium-Term Financial Strategy for 2021-25 is dependent on the delivery of a number of assumptions within the annual budget for 2020/21.
-This strategy assumes that: - the Council will approve an annual budget that delivers savings totalling £0.596m (which includes previously approved savings proposals) without having to use reserves to support the delivery of the 2020/21 Revenue Budget; - the Council receives the estimated business rates assumed in the calculation of the baseline funding level and any additional business rates included as funding within the approved net revenue budget; and - the assumed costs of delivering the Council's services both directly and indirectly is in line with planning assumptions. - 54.
+- 57. The Medium-Term Financial Strategy for 2022-26 is dependent on the delivery of a number of assumptions within the annual budget for 2021/22.
+This strategy assumes that: - the Council will approve an annual budget that delivers savings totalling £0.151m (which includes £29k of previously approved savings proposals) without having to use reserves to support the delivery of the 2021/22 Revenue Budget; - the Council receives the estimated business rates assumed in the calculation of the baseline funding level and any additional business rates included as funding within the approved net revenue budget; and - the assumed costs of delivering the Council's services both directly and indirectly is in line with planning assumptions. - 58.
 These assumptions are a realistic assessment of the underlying financial position as shown in the Medium-Term Financial Strategy.
-The annual budget will be approved in February 2020.
+The annual budget will be approved in February 2021.

-POTENTIAL GAP FOR 2021/22, 2022/23, 2023/24 and 2024/25
+POTENTIAL GAP FOR 2022/23, 2023/243, 2024/25 and 2025/26

-55. The overall funding gap for 2021/25, using planning assumptions, is summarised below:
+59. The overall funding gap for 2021/25, using planning assumptions, is summarised below:

-Reduction from 2020/21 Provisional Settlement (average 4% reduction of Core Spending Power)
+Reduction from 2021/22 Provisional Settlement (average 4% reduction of Core Spending Power)

 (£m) %

-Anticipated funding reduction 1.0
+Anticipated funding reduction 0.4

-Pay and Prices/other 0.8
+Pay and Prices/other 0.6

-Potential Gap 2021/22 1.8 11.5
+Potential Gap 2022/23 1.0 6.5

 Anticipated funding reduction 0.8

-Pay and Prices/other 1.1
+Pay and Prices/other 0.6

-Potential Gap 2022/23 1.9 12
+Potential Gap 2023/24 1.3 8.4

 Anticipated funding reduction 0.8

+Pay and Prices/other 0.5

+Potential Gap 2024/25 1.3 8.4

+Anticipated funding reduction 0.8

+Pay and Prices/other 0.7

+Potential Gap 2025/26 1.5 9.7

+Cumulative Potential Gap 2022/26 5.1 33.1

+- 60. Underlying assumptions included within the forecast are: - Council Tax will increase by 1.99% each year; - No increase has been factored in for non-inflationary changes in Council Tax base; business rates or additional New Homes Bonus - Pay award assumed at 2.5% per annum (1.5% 2021/22), fees and charges income at 2% per annum; and - Transitionary funding to replace the loss of Revenue Support Grant (RSG) - No assumptions built into forecast regarding changes to Council Tax Support claimant numbers, although the impact of changes to the scheme have been included. - 61.
+The above scenario assumes the Council will see a continuing reduction of government funding through the funding redesign, causing a reduction in Core Spending Power at a pace similar than that which has been seen over the last

+- decade that is circa 4% year-on-year (with Core Spending Power defined as RSG/Transitional Support, Business Rates, Council Tax and New Homes Bonus). - 62.
+However, as 2022 may see the conclusion of the spending and fair funding review which will review and redesign the funding mechanism for local government, below are 2 further scenarios showing Core Spending Power reductions at 2% and at 0%. -:

+Reduction from 2021/22 Provisional Settlement (average 2% reduction of Core Spending Power)

+(£m) %

+Anticipated funding reduction 0.1

 Pay and Prices/other 0.6

-Potential Gap 2023/24 1.4 8.9
+Potential Gap 2022/23 0.7 4.5

-Anticipated funding reduction 0.7
+Anticipated funding reduction 0.5

 Pay and Prices/other 0.6

-Potential Gap 2024/25 1.3

-Cumulative Potential Gap 2021/25 5 6.4 40.

-- 56. Underlying assumptions included within the forecast are: - Council Tax will increase by 1.99% each year; - No increase has been factored in for non-inflationary changes in Council Tax base; business rates or additional New Homes Bonus - Pay award assumed at 2.5% per annum, fees and charges income at 2% per annum; and - Transitionary funding to replace the loss of Revenue Support Grant (RSG) - No assumptions built into forecast regarding changes to Council Tax Support claimant numbers, although the impact of changes to the scheme have been included. - 57.
-The above scenario assumes the Council will see a continuing reduction of government funding through the funding redesign, causing a reduction in Core Spending Power at a pace similar than that which has been seen over the last decade that is circa 4% year-on-year (with Core Spending Power defined as RSG/Transitional Support, Business Rates, Council Tax and New Homes Bonus).

-58. However, as 2020 may see the conclusion of the spending and fair funding review which will review and redesign the funding mechanism for local government, below are 2 further scenarios showing Core Spending Power reductions at 2% and at 0%. -:

-Reduction from 2020/21 Provisional Settlement (average 2% reduction of Core Spending Power)

-(£m) %

-Anticipated funding reduction 0.7

-Pay and Prices/other 0.8

-Potential Gap 2021/22 1.5 9.6
+Potential Gap 2023/24 1.1 7.1

 Anticipated funding reduction 0.6

-Pay and Prices/other 1.1

-Potential Gap 2022/23 1.7 10.8

-Anticipated funding reduction 0.6

 Pay and Prices/other 0.5

-Potential Gap 2023/24 1.1 7.0
+Potential Gap 2024/25 1.1 7.1

 Anticipated funding reduction 0.5

-Pay and Prices/other 0.5
+Pay and Prices/other 0.7

-Potential Gap 2024/25 1.0 6.4
+Potential Gap 2025/26 1.2 6.4

-Cumulative Potential Gap 2021/25 25 5.3 33.8
+Cumulative Potential Gap 2022/26 4.1 26.6